 Idiot Ball: Surely the Overseer realizes the lack of genetic stock in the Vault means that every person he has murdered on a whim brings the Vault one step closer to eventually dying out due to inbreeding?
 This is actually one of the arguments you can use to convince him to step down as Overseer.
 His reaction suggests that he was aware of the problem but chose to downplay its significance because it conflicted with his ideology.

-By the time you have the option to use the FEV Virus to wipe out all mutated life in the Wasteland, you can't have missed the fact that this will also mean that you will be poisoned as well.
+By the time you have the option to use the FEV Virus to wipe out all mutated life in the Wasteland, you can't have missed the fact that this will also mean that you can never trust water from an unknown source again...
 You were technically born in the Wasteland.

 Although you will find people on forums complaining about their mysterious deaths, apparently having failed to follow the plot at all.